 Doris Duke’s Shangri La: Architecture, Landscape, and Islamic Art 2012–2015

 Organized on the centenary of Doris Duke’s (1912–93) birth by guest curators Donald Albrecht, curator ofdesign for the Museum of the City of New York and Thomas Mellins, architectural historian, Doris Duke’s Shangri La: Architecture, Landscape, and Islamic Art explored the synthesis of 1930s modernist architecture, tropical landscape and Islamic art that Duke achieved at Shangri La.
 This was the first major exhibition about Shangri La to be shown outside Hawai‘i, taking the story of Duke’s transformative engagement with the Islamic world and her work at Shangri La to national audiences.

-The exhibit features photographs by Tim Street-Porter, archival materials and a selection of more than 60 objects of Islamic art from the collection.
+The exhibit featured photographs by Tim Street-Porter, archival materials, and a selection of more than 60 objects of Islamic art from the collection.
 The exhibition also included new art work by seven past artists-in-residence, including Zakariya Amataya, Afruz Amighi, Shezad Dawood, Emre Hüner,Walid Raad, Shahzia Sikander, and Mohamed Zakariya.

 Doris Duke’s Shangri La: Architecture, Landscape, and Islamic Art was on view through 2015 at the following locations:

 - Museum of Arts and Design, September 7, 2012–February 17, 2013